 How Many Bike Shops Did They Work In and What Happened to Them?

-The Wright Brothers worked in 5 separate shops in the 1890s (and 6 if you include a short lived branch location downtown).
+The Wright Brothers worked in at least 4 separate shops in the 1890s (plus another if you include a short-lived branch location downtown).

 One shop was moved to Dearborn, MI along with the Wright house at 7 Hawthorn St. Another shop still remains in Dayton at its original location, while the others have been demolished.

-Wilbur and Orville launched their bike business in 1892 as the Wright Cycle Exchange, and the first two shops they occupied were located on the same block at 1005 West Third and 1015 West Third.
+Wilbur and Orville launched their bike business in 1892 as the Wright Cycle Exchange, and according to multiple sources the first two shops they occupied were located on the same block at 1005 West Third and then 1015 West Third Street.

-Yanney also shows evidence suggesting that 1015 West Third Street was actually the first shop location, and 1005 West Third Street the second, which contradicts most other sources that flip the order.
+But he also shows evidence suggesting that 1015 West Third Street was their first shop location, and that the brothers never actually had a shop at 1005 West Third at all.

 The brothers’ fourth shop is the one that still stands at 22 South Williams St. This is where they worked from 1895 to 1897, and where their business evolved in a couple of different ways that affected their forays into aviation.